strobe-audio/strobe-hub/README.md

 **Core:**

 - [ ] receiver connection keepalive/monitoring. ping-pong messages so that if a
   connection gets cut-off the receiver(s) in question get removed.
+This could just happen periodically on the control connection -- no need to mess with audio data delivery.
+If the control connection goes down then could trigger a test of the data connection (if we're playing we'll get quick notification of a connection being down...)
 - [ ] Playback progress.
 - [ ] move receiver between zones
 - [ ] Replace `SourceList.append_source` and `SourceList.append_sources` with
   `SourceList.append`
   - [ ] No way of getting the currently playing track...
 Should be a method on the zone.
 In fact the current source list behaviour needs work.
 The current song is popped off the source list when played, so it only exists in the db and the zone process.
 But on re-start un-finished songs just pop back to the top of the source-list.
 Gotta think of a consistent way to deal with this.
 It definitely involves some kind of `progress` field on the source record (and a corresponding 'start from this offset' function in the actual playback).
 - [ ] Move all source list manipulations into the zone
 - [ ] zones stop when all receievers removed
 - [ ] Fix rebuffering of new receivers
 - [x] use `Ecto.UUID` for all ids in `Otis.State` -- currently we're on
   `:string` but I think this is a mistake
 - [x] replace phoenix websocket connection with raw TCP for control messages
 - [x] better receiver behaviour when broadcaster drops out (currently the processes don't crash until the timesync times-out)
 - [x] replace nanomsg with [simple TCP sockets]
 - [x] Last source in the zone doesn't get deleted from the db.
 We get a `zone_finished` message but no `source_finished` equivalent.
 Could issue a `{:source_changed, "<zone_id>", "<source_id>", nil}` at the end to mirror the `{:source_changed, "<zone_id>", nil, "<source_id>"}` at the beginning.

 **Nice to have:**